Frequently Asked Questions About the Dana Greeley Award

 What do you intend to do with the sermons?

 Beyond having them evaluated for the competition itself, we hope to use material from them in our communications and educational programs.
 We will, of course, properly attribute them to their authors.
-In addition to inviting the winner to deliver their sermon at General Assembly, we will post it on our website and may have it published.
+We invite the winner to create a video of their sermon which we will post on our website and share on social media.

 May I submit if I deliver my sermons in a language other than English?